siatos/bnp51/GE3/Q2/README.md

 Parameters used:
 - Nodes: 50 for both
 - Small-world is using k=4 nearest nwighbors for each node and probability p=0.5 (For any existing (u,v) edge, p is the prbability to select a new node w randomly and rewiring so that edge becomes (u,w)).
 It seems that for an intermediate value of p, we would get an ideal Small World Network with small average distance and high clustering.
+A small world network is characterized by a small average shortest path length, and a large clustering coefficient.
+- Scale Free using Barabasi-Albert algorithm construct a scale-free
+	- a minority of modes have the majority of edges
+        - degree distibution folows pwer law
+        - uses a preferential attachment process thats is edges are distibuted anong nodews according to how much thay already (the rich get richer)